De Blasio to require city employees to get vaccinated or be tested weekly

 MASKS FOR VACCINATED GAINING MOMENTUM AS MORE CITIES, STATES REQUIRE OR RECOMMEND FACE COVERINGS

-The mayor cited school returning in September, major employers bringing back their employees to New York City offices and the return of many residents who leave town for the summer as reasons for the timing of the new rule.
+The mayor cited school returning in September, major companies bringing back their employees to New York City offices and the return of many residents who leave town for the summer as reasons for the timing of the new rule.

 "On Sept.
 13 which is the first full day of school, every single city employee will be expected to be either vaccinated or be tested weekly," de Blasio added.